Intelligent Patient Visitor Management For Hospitals: A Comprehensive Guide

 Patient, Staff, And Visitor Safety

 Hospitals are busy bustling places, with many people—clinical, administrative, and operational staff, as well as patients, visitors, contractors, etc.—traversing the halls daily.
 The prioritization of patient safety and security is critical in such a busy environment, where it can be difficult to keep track of who is coming and going.
 In fact, a survey from Global Healthcare Exchange (GHX) showed that 63% of Americans are concerned about unauthorized individuals walking the halls of hospitals.
-If a patient’s security were to be breached by an unauthorized intruder, they may feel unsafe or suffer physical harm and the hospitals reputation could be seriously damaged, if not subject to legal action.
+If a patient’s security were to be breached by an unauthorized intruder, they may feel unsafe or suffer physical harm and the hospital’s reputation could be seriously damaged, if not subject to legal action.

 The safety of staff is another big concern—one that has grown over the last few years.
 Data from the International Association for Healthcare Security and Safety indicates a rise in the assault rate in US hospitals from 2019 to 2020, with an increase of over 23%.
-The number of assaults reported has continued to rise since then, which lead to the American Hospital Association submitting a request in March 2022 to the Department of Justice for legislation to be drafted providing healthcare workers with better protection from assault and intimidation.
+The number of assaults reported has continued to rise since then, which led to the American Hospital Association submitting a request in March 2022 to the Department of Justice for legislation to be drafted providing healthcare workers with better protection from assault and intimidation.

 There are also specific safeguarding issues hospitals must consider beyond simply protecting staff and patients.
-For example, highly vulnerable patients must be protected from unauthorized visitors that should not have access to them, even if they are related.
+For example, highly vulnerable patients must be protected from unauthorized visitors who should not have access to them, even if they are related.
 At the same time, hospitals must ensure that the right people are able to reach and offer comfort to patients who are waiting for them; for instance, a sick child losing visiting time with their family due to delays at the front desk.

 Preventing The Spread Of Infectious Diseases